civol/HDLRuby/README.md

 #### Shadowed signals and instances

-It is possible in HDLRuby::High to declare a signal or an instance whose name is identical to one used in one of the included systems.
+It is possible in HDLRuby to declare a signal or an instance whose name is identical to one used in one of the included systems.
 In such a case, the corresponding construct of the included system is still present, but is not directly accessible even if exported, they are said to be shadowed.